Journey to the Homeland Tours

 Bring enough cash for your purchases of souvenirs, extra beverages,

-meals on your own, telephone calls, taxis, theater tickets, tips,
+meals on your own, telephone calls, taxis, tips,

 Alsace tour expense, and anything else you may purchase.
 For example,